 Call for projets

 Nature & Provence are L’OCCITANE’s main inspirations.
-In line with the brand’s values and origins, the L’OCCITANE Foundation commits for preserving biodiversity.
+In line with the brand’s values and origins, the L’OCCITANE Foundation commits to preserving biodiversity.

 The map is not compatible with the use of a screen reader.
 We advise you to skip this map.
 To see our actions, visit the section below.